 Spend enough time researching your target audience.
 It wouldn’t be wise to get started without all information on your prospects’ interests, likes, motivations, aspirations, and other attributes as you wouldn’t be able to build a narrative that caters to their worldview.

-Get to know what they want to be perceived as among their peers, their day to day challenges and struggles, things, solutions they need, and so on.
+Get to know what they want to be perceived as among their peers, their day-to-day challenges and struggles, solutions they need, and so on.

 Set a goal for your story

 You need to be clear about how you intend to conclude your story from the very beginning.
 Establish a clear CTA and ensure your story gradually leads to it.